EllenRushe/AudioAnomalyDetectionWaveNet/README.md

-**Issues and pull requests temporarily closed as maintainer is away for a number of weeks.**
+**Issues and pull requests are temporarily disabled/can't be granted for a number of weeks as the maintainer is away.**

 Ellen Rushe, and Brian Mac Namee.
 "Anomaly Detection in Raw Audio Using Deep Autoregressive Networks."
 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2019.